Oia20/monthly-canvas/README.md

 # monthly-canvas
-A site which as a new famous piece of art displayed monthly to be voted and commented on by users.
+A site which has a new famous piece of art displayed monthly to be voted and commented on by users.

 Tech stack: